SkylineCommunications/dataminer-docs-connectors/connector/doc/Globecast_France_Enhanced_Double_Destination_Transport_Service.md

 # Globecast France Enhanced Double Destination Transport Service

 The Globecast France Enhanced Double Destination Transport service is an enhanced service protocol.
-It oversees two 'Globecast France Enhanced Single Destination Transport' services.
+It oversees two "Globecast France Enhanced Single Destination Transport" services.
 It retrieves the active alarms and determines the overall severity.

 ## About